Operation Smile Canada

 About Operation Smile Canada:

-Operation Smile Canada is a 3-star charity with Average Demonstrated Impact.
-The charity has a B Results Reporting grade and reasonable reserve funds.
-For every dollar donated to the charity, 57 cents are available to go to the cause, which is outside Ci's reasonable range.
+Operation Smile Canada is a 3-star charity with average demonstrated impact.
+It has a B+ results reporting grade, which is above average.
+Its funding reserves are within Ci’s reasonable range and can cover seven months of annual program costs.
+For every dollar donated to Operation Smile Canada, 54 cents are available to go to the cause, which is outside Ci’s reasonable range.

 My anchor